gabrielb98/azure-docs-powershell-aip/Azure Information Protection/docs-conceptual/overview.md

     These cmdlets let you protect and unprotect files, label files, and get information about files that are protected and labeled.

-    These cmdlets are installed with the [Azure Information Protection client](/information-protection/rms-client/aip-client) and can be used with Azure Information Protection, the protection service (Azure Rights Management) for Azure Information Protection, and Active Directory Rights Management Services (AD RMS).
+    These cmdlets are installed with the [Azure Information Protection client](/information-protection/rms-client/aip-client) and can be used with Azure Information Protection and Active Directory Rights Management Services (AD RMS).

     For information about when and how to use these PowerShell cmdlets, see [Using PowerShell with the Azure Information Protection client](/information-protection/rms-client/client-admin-guide-powershell).